renyuanming/hats/AE_INSTRUCTIONS.md

 ## Artifact claims

 We claim that the results might differ from those in our paper due to various factors (e.g., cluster sizes, hardware specifications, OS, software packages, etc.).
-**The hardware in the provided testbeds is not identical to that used for the original paper; for example, we replaced some broken nodes and faulty SSDs with healthy ones, so the provided cluster is heterogeneous.** These changes may cause performance to vary from the results originally published.
+**The hardware in the provided testbeds is not identical to that used for the original paper; for example, we replaced some broken nodes and faulty SSDs with healthy ones, and the provided cluster is heterogeneous.** These changes may cause performance to vary from the results originally published.
 Nevertheless, we expect HATS will continue to outperform its baselines.

 ## Testbed setup